First Grade Curriculum

 Topics in this course include Life Science: plants, animals, and people; Earth Science: the Earth’s surface, the Earth’s resources, and the Earth’s history; Physical Science: observing and measuring matter, changes in matter

-Science (Option 2: Science and Living in God’s World)
+Science (Option 2: Science & Living in God’s World)

-- Science and Living in God’s World, Workbook
+- Science and Living in God’s World, Grade 1 Workbook

-- Science and Living in God’s World, Answer Key
+- Science and Living in God’s World, Grade 1 Answer Key

 Science in First Grade should most importantly help the student see the wonders of God’s world, and make him unafraid of the subject when he gets into serious science in later years.
 Topics covered include the world, air and weather, animals, plants, and people.
 Children learn more from doing experiments than they do from the book.
 It is recommended that you obtain Kolbe’s science experiment book or any other science experiment book to use in conjunction with Science and Living in God’s World.
 Science does not need to be done every day and can be eliminated if the student is being challenged by the basics in the other subjects.